-The Faculty-Generated Research Grant Program funds projects that propose rigorous, sophisticated methods and analyses to address novel research questions.
-To accomplish these goals, PAEA provides a substantial investment of up to $50,000 for a study that meaningfully expands the existing body of knowledge on PA education and/or the PA profession.
+The program funds projects that propose rigorous, sophisticated methods and analyses to address novel research questions.
+To accomplish these goals, PAEA provides a substantial investment of up to $50,000 for a meaningful study that expands the existing body of knowledge on PA education and/or the PA profession.

 The overall goals of the PAEA Faculty-Generated Research Grants program are to: